-Reflective, principled Counseling and Pupil Personnel Services program graduates will be able to:
+Counselor Education program graduates will be able to:

 - 1. Design, implement, and evaluate standards-driven, comprehensive counseling and guidance programs in K-12 schools that are needs based; - 2.
-Consult and collaborate with teachers, parents, and other professionals in order to solve student problems; - 3.
+Consult and collaborate with teachers, parents, and other professionals to support student success; - 3.
 Advise students about their educational and career plans; - 4.
-Counsel students individually about their personal and social development; - 5.
-Counsel students in groups about their personal/social and/or academic development; - 6.
+Counsel students individually about their personal and social development through a multicultural and pluralistic lens; - 5.
+Counsel students in groups about their personal/social and/or academic development through a multicultural and pluralistic lens; - 6.
 Understand factors contributing to and methods and programs for supporting student success; - 7.
-Enlist knowledge of social and cultural influences that may impact learning and demonstrate competence as an advocate for diversity and inclusion.
+Serve as an advocate for equity, inclusion, and social justice.